biswajit889/techcomscript/README.md

 # techcomscript
-shell script for techwens company
+this script is for techwens software pvt ltd shell script for techwens company internal software requirement installtion